 Panels will shortlist candidates based on the requirements of the job and will invite shortlisted candidates to interview.
 Following interviews, the panel will prepare a report setting out which candidate(s) are capable of carrying out the role and therefore appointable.
 The Minister may choose to interview all appointable candidates prior to coming to a final decision.

 Unsuccessful candidates can seek feedback on their application.

 Diversity in public appointments

-The Government has an aspiration that half of all new appointees are women.
-However, this is not just about gender; diversity is about encouraging applications from candidates with the widest range of backgrounds.
+The Government has an ambition that, by 2022 half of all new appointees should be women and 14% of appointments should be made to those from ethnic minorities.
+However, this is not just about gender and ethnicity; diversity is about encouraging applications from candidates from the widest range of backgrounds.

-The Cabinet Office’s Centre for Public Appointments provides leadership and guidance to departments both to improve the quality of the appointments process and also to widen the pool of candidates applying for vacancies, thereby increasing the diversity of public boards.
+The Cabinet Office’s Public Appointments Policy Team provides leadership and guidance to departments both to improve the quality of the appointments process and also to widen the pool of candidates applying for vacancies, thereby increasing the diversity of public boards.

 - Promoting public appointments

 All Public Appointments are advertised on this website and many are featured in the Public Appointments newsletter which is published fortnightly; to sign up to the newsletter, register or log in here.